 Nicholai Ginovaef is a part of the U.B.C.S. team sent into Raccoon City to save survivors, shortly after the T-Virus was unintentionally leaked by William Birkin.
 Largely characterized as an archetypal 'Evil Russian', Nicholai is cold and calculating, and is an extremely selfish individual only looking out for himself and his own goals.
-Continuously betraying all whom he comes into contact with, Nicholai throughout his appearances has been spurned on through his love of the dollar, and often goes to extreme measures, including multiple counts of murder and/or attempted murder, to maximise his profits.
+Continuously betraying all whom he comes into contact with, Nicholai throughout his appearances has been spurned on through his love of the dollar, and often goes to extreme measures, including multiple counts of murder and/or attempted murder, to maximize his profits.

-While on the surface Nicholai is ranked as a Sergeant, his is unbeknownst to his team one of the 'Supervisors', whose primary goal is to collect combat data involving the rank-and-file U.B.C.S. soldiers combating the rampant B.O.W.s that plague Raccoon City.
+While on the surface Nicholai is a U.B.C.S.
+Sergeant, his is unbeknownst to his team one of the 'Supervisors', whose primary goal is to collect combat data on all of the B.O.W.s that the rank-and-file U.B.C.S. soldiers encounter.
 To increase his 'bonus', Nicholai goes on the hunt killing fellow Supervisors so that he is the only one with the valuable data.

 Nicholai is introduced (along with a severely wounded Mikhail Victor) to Jill Valentine by Carlos Oliveira.
 The three U.B.C.S. soldiers are stationed in a broken down tram and plan to try and fix it, ride it to the Clocktower, and then ring the bell for extraction.
 Initially, Nicholai disproves of Jill getting involved, but after Carlos' persistence, reluctantly agrees that she may help.